Tips for Successfully Investing in Any Property Class

 Features of Class B Properties

-Class B properties are often considered more of a speculative investment than their Class A counterparts.
-Class B properties will occasionally attract attention among national investors, but most investors tend to be local to the marketplace.
+- Occasionally attract attention among national investors, but most investors tend to be local to the marketplace.

 While Class B properties tend to be considered a “riskier” investment than Class A properties, there are still several benefits to adding a Class B building to your portfolio.
 Namely, well-located Class B properties can generally be purchased at a lower price and can stabilized over time.
 As building improvements are made and leases turn over, the new owner can increase rents and improve the tenant mix.
-With thoughtful stabilization and/or value-add strategies, an investor can actually realize greater returns through Class B properties than they might be able to achieve by investing in Class A buildings in the same market.
+With thoughtful stabilization and/or value-add strategies, an investor can realize greater returns through Class B properties than they might be able to achieve by investing in Class A buildings in the same market.

 Features of Class C Properties